Shopkit/docs/api/api.md

             "subtotal": 71.32,
             "weight": 0,
             "url": false,
-            "description_short": "<p>This stoneware planter/pot has been hand made by me from earthy textured, speckled clay using the traditional methods of pinching and coiling.
-It has been decorated with a white glaze and high fired giving it strength and durability.
-Perfect for succulents and cactus plants, it has a drain hole in the base.
-The hanger twine is made from natural jute fibre.<br /><br />In many of my ceramic pieces you will find slight imperfections and marks left by the handmade process.
-These contribute to the uniqueness and beauty of the forms and are simply part of the character of the individual piece.
-As they are completely hand built, each piece is totally unique and may vary slightly from the image shown.&nbsp;<br /><br />This pot is approx 6cm (2.2\") tall and is 10cm (4\") across at the opening.</p>"
+            "description_short": "This stoneware planter/pot has been hand made by me from earthy textured, speckled clay&#8230;"
         }
     ]
 }